joinpursuit/Pursuit-Core-Web/full_stack_express/perk-one-to-many-d-u/README.md

-# 14. PERK Stack: One to Many - Create & Read
+# 14. PERK Stack: One to Many - Delete & Update